raspberrypilearning/flip-treat-webcards/en/quiz1/question_1.md

 ## Reflection

 Well done, you have learned a lot!
-Now it's time to reflect - reflecting is an important part of learning because it helps make new connections in your brain.
+Now it's time to reflect &mdash; reflecting is an important part of learning because it helps make new connections in your brain.

 Answer the three questions below to reflect on what you've learned.